-Blackberry and Almond Chocolate Mousse is one of those stop-in-your-tracks, take-a-pause, desserts.
-And it is gluten-free and vegan.
-Wonderful seasonal blackberries marry perfectly with slightly crunchy toasted almonds and a super-light, dark chocolate mousse.
+Blackberry and Almond Chocolate Mousse is a fabulously rare rich and light dessert.
+Obviously, it is totally gluten-free and vegan.
+Wonderful fresh or frozen blackberries marry perfectly with crisp toasted almonds and a super-light, dark chocolate mousse.

 Blackberry and Almond Chocolate Mousse is quick and medium difficulty to make but takes time to set in the fridge.